enniovilla/project-2-ci/README.md

 - [Font Awesome](https://fontawesome.com/) to add icons on the website.
 - [Appetize.io](https://appetize.io/) to simulate the iOS environment.
 - [WebAIM](https://webaim.org/resources/contrastchecker/) to check the contrast on my html and improve accessibility.
-- [SweetAlert](https://sweetalert2.github.io/) to style the alert alert messages.
+- [SweetAlert](https://sweetalert2.github.io/) to style the alert messages.

 [Back to top](<#content>)